-The following table sets forth the Common Stock ownership information as of June 15, 2011, with respect to (i) each person known to the Company to be the beneficial owner of more than 5% of the Company's Common Stock; (ii) each director of the Company; and (iii) all directors, executive officers and designated stockholders of the Company as a group.
+The following table sets forth the Common Stock ownership information as of October 21, 2011, with respect to (i) each person known to the Company to be the beneficial owner of more than 5% of the Company's Common Stock; (ii) each director of the Company; and (iii) all directors, executive officers and designated stockholders of the Company as a group.
 This information as to beneficial ownership was furnished to the Company by or on behalf of the persons named.
 Unless otherwise indicated, we believe that each has sole voting and investment power with respect to the shares beneficially owned.

 The percentage interest of each principal shareholder is based on the beneficial ownership of such shareholder divided by the sum of the current outstanding shares of common stock plus the additional shares, if any, which would be issued to such shareholder (but not any other shareholder) when exercising warrants or other rights in the future.
-Applicable percentage of ownership is based on 3,051,870 shares of common stock outstanding as of June 15, 2011 ...
+Applicable percentage of ownership is based on 3,051,870 shares of common stock outstanding as of October 21, 2011 ...
 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-Shares of common stock subject to securities exercisable or convertible into shares of common stock that are currently exercisable or exercisable within 60 days of June 15, 2011 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+Shares of common stock subject to securities exercisable or convertible into shares of common stock that are currently exercisable or exercisable within 60 days of October 21, 2011 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage of ownership of such person.
 Note that affiliates are subject to Rule 144 and Insider trading regulations and percentage computation is for form purposes only.